-25 The model is driven with atmospheric forcing and for this we use automatic weather station (AWS) data from May 2010-April 2011 provided by the British Antarctic Survey from a station located at 67° South 61° 47 West.
-Snow is added from ERA-Interim data (Dee et al., 2011).
-As the AWS is closer to the ice shelf edge than the observed lakes, it was found using only this data lakes were not formed (which would be expected).
-Therefore, in order to simulate lake formation we also include a simulated foehn wind effect to account for the conditions on the ice shelf near the grounding line (Elvidge et al., 2014).

-A foehn effect is added into the model by increasing the air temperature by 5 K and the wind speed by 5 ms-1 to match observations from currently unpublished weather station data (J. Turton, personal communication).
-We simulate foehn events for 18 hours in each 52 between the months of January to March following the observation in Elvidge et al. (2014) of foehn events occurring 30% of the time in Cole Peninsula during these months.
+The model is driven with atmospheric forcing and for this we use automatic weather station (AWS) data from May 2010 to April 2011 provided by the British Antarctic Survey from a station located at 67° S, 61°47' W. Snow is added from ERA-Interim data (Dee et al., 2011).
+As would be expected, simulations using only these data did not result in lake formation, given that the AWS is closer to the ice shelf edge than the observed lakes.
+Therefore, in order to simulate lake formation we also include a simulated foehn wind effect to account for the conditions on the ice shelf near the grounding line (Elvidge et al., 2015).
+A foehn effect is added into the model by increasing the air temperature by 5 K and the wind speed by $5 \,\mathrm{m\,s^{-1}}$ to match observations from currently unpublished weather station data (Jennifer Turton, personal communication, 2016).
+We simulate foehn events for 18 h in every 52 h between the months of January and March following the observation in Elvidge et al. (2015) of foehn events occurring 30% of the time on Cole Peninsula during these months.

-The initial density profile has a surface density of $500 \text{ kg m}^{-3}$ and a pore closure depth of 37 m from field measurements of Jarvis and King (1995), and uses the formula of Schytt (1958).
+The initial density profile has a surface density of $500 \, \text{kg m}^{-3}$ and a pore closure depth of 37 m from field measurements of Jarvis and King (1995) and uses the formula of Schytt (1958).

-The initial temperature profile is linear, starting at 253 K at the surface and increasing to 263 K at the bottom of the model domain at 35 m below the ice shelf surface, based on ice core data from a field expedition to Larsen C in 2009-10 (Andrew Shepherd, unpublished data).
+The initial temperature profile is linear, starting at 253 K at the surface and increasing to 263 K at the bottom of the model domain at 35 m below the ice shelf surface, based on ice core data from a field expedition to Larsen C in 2009-2010 (Andrew Shepherd, unpublished data).

 The IPCC's Atlas of Global and Regional Climate Projections (IPCC, 2013) provides predictions of future Antarctic Peninsula precipitation and air temperature under the RCP4.5 emissions scenario based on the results of the Coupled Model Intercomparison Project Phase 5 (CMIP5) (Taylor et al., 1998).
 Based on these values, a set of model simulations were carried out under several possible future conditions.
 Here the same conditions for the reference case presented above were used, but the precipitation and air temperature values were increased by set amounts or proportions.
-Air temperature and precipitation were chosen, as these are conditions that show changes over the Antarctic Peninsula in climate models (Bracegirdle et al., 2008) and also there is high agreement between models that these two forcing parameters will increase in the future (Bracegirdle et al., 2016).
+Air temperature and precipitation were chosen, as these are conditions that show changes over the Antarctic Peninsula in climate models (Bracegirdle et al., 2008) and also there is high agreement among models that these two forcing parameters will increase in the future (Bracegirdle et al., 2016).

-It is expected that under a future warming climate snowfall will increase over the Antarctic Peninsula (Krinner et al., 2007).
+It is expected that under a future warming climate snow-fall will increase over the Antarctic Peninsula (Krinner et al., 2007).
 In order to investigate the impact of snowfall values greater than those examined in the future climate simulations, further tests were carried out.
-Although some of these tests go far beyond the precipitation values predicted in the CMIP5 scenarios it is nevertheless interesting to determine how much snowfall would be needed in order to alter the way it impacts the lakes.
-We also investigate separately the impact of further increases in air temperature.
+Although some of these tests go far beyond the precipitation values predicted in the

+CMIP5 scenarios, it is nevertheless interesting to determine how much snowfall would be needed in order to alter the way it impacts the lakes.
+We also separately investigate the impact of further increases in air temperature.